arcriles/sample-aws-eks-auto-mode-chill-ver/setup-openwebui/README.md

 ./update-oauth-secrets.sh us
 ```

+## Apache Tika

+Remember to setup Tika on each Tenant Open Webui.

 ## Next Steps

 🔄 **Continue to Step 4**: Once your tenant's OpenWebUI is successfully deployed and verified, proceed to set up LiteLLM as a shared multi-provider gateway.